 Fado is, par excellence, the song of Lisboa.
 Born of unique sentiment, of a soul that can't be explained but only felt, fado today is the most noble and genuine product of Portuguese popular culture.
 And because it is so singular, it is always a surprise for the tourists who visit Lisboa.

 Lisbon is a world class city with a wealth of interesting places.
 The Lisbon Hop-on Hop-off Tour is probably the best way to see the most in one day.
-It has a stop right in front of the three different ports:
+It has a stop right in front of the four different ports:

 Alcântara, Rocha Conde de Óbidos terminals: Red line